 If you’re pregnant and develop a rash, see your doctor.
 A Christmas tree rash in pregnancy has been linked with a greater chance of miscarriage and premature delivery.
 There doesn’t appear to be any way to prevent this condition.
 Therefore, it’s important that your doctor is aware of any developing rash so that you can be monitored for pregnancy complications.

 A Christmas tree rash isn’t contagious.
-It rarely recurs and doesn’t cause permanent skin scarring.
+It

 But although this rash doesn’t typically cause lasting problems, see your doctor for any persistent rash, especially if it worsens or doesn’t improve with treatment.

 If you’re pregnant, talk with your doctor if you develop any type of rash.
 Your doctor can determine the type of rash and discuss the next steps with you.